-- feeling of constriction
+- a feeling of constriction

-- occurs exclusively during rest
+- only occurs during rest

 - lasts from five minutes to as long as 30 minutes at a time

-Hypertension and high cholesterol are the most common causes of these spasms.
+High blood pressure and high cholesterol are the most common causes of these spasms.

 - excess use of stimulants, such as cocaine and amphetamines

 - extreme stress